Welcome Back!

 Respect: When engaging via our screens we can forget that we are connecting with other people.
 It is important to be respectful to others, and ourselves.

-Swipe Safe continues to be delivered in Vietnam – where it was born and has already reached more than 12,000 young people.
-In 2020 we started to roll it out in Solomon Islands.
-Preparations are well underway to expand its reach to young people in Cambodia, Indonesia and Timor-Leste in early 2023.
+Swipe Safe continues to be delivered in Vietnam – where it originated and has already reached more than 12,000 young people.
+In 2020 Swipe Safe was rolled out in the Solomon Islands, and in 2023 Swipe Safe programming began in CambodiaIndonesia and Timor-Leste and then in Papua New Guinea and Fiji in 2024.

 Our Research

-In 2020, we commissioned Western Sydney University to conduct research with young people and parents in the Solomon Islands, Papua New Guinea, and Kiribati that we used to inform the adaptation and development of the Swipe Safe curriculum for the Pacific, and for work we are doing to lobby governments to have a stronger focus on online safety.
+In 2020, ChildFund Australia commissioned Western Sydney University to conduct research with young people and parents in the Solomon Islands, Papua New Guinea, and Kiribati that we used to inform the adaptation and development of the Swipe Safe curriculum for the Pacific, and for work we are doing to lobby governments to have a stronger focus on online safety.

 Download Report